OSU-MARS/iLand/README.md

 within the growing season on tropical and southern hemisphere sites.
 * Positioning of light grid origin at resource unit grid orientation lead integer truncation of light grid indexes to double stamp the x = 0 column and y = 0 row of the light grid, leading to competition overestimation and growth underestimation of trees in this row and column.
+* The last day of a leap year was a leaf off day for evergreen species, meaning no photosynthesis would occur that day.

 Decoupling from Qt additionally exempts iLand development from Qt licensing terms (minimum US$ 302/month, as of July 2022, or Qt code contributions in kind), reducing the cost of open source software.